otoolep/questdb.io/docs/usageLOAD.md

 ### Inserting data
 The `/imp` command can be used to import data.
 The data will be passed over HTTP as a multipart request.
 Detailed steps can be found **[here](/docs/restful#imp-append-data)**.

+## Using Influx line protocol
+Users that wish to do so can load data with Influx Line Protocol.
+This is available using **[java](/docs/lineprot#java)**, Linux command line, and Telegraf.